Sydney Thunder

-The Sydney Thunder is an Australian franchise professional cricket team, competing in Australia's domestic Twenty20 cricket competition, the Big Bash League.
+The Sydney Thunder is an Australian men's professional franchise cricket team, competing in Australia's domestic Twenty20 (T20) cricket competition, the Big Bash League (BBL).
 Along with the Sydney Sixers, the Thunder is the successor to the New South Wales Blues which played in the now-defunct KFC Twenty20 Big Bash.
-The team's home ground is Sydney Showground Stadium.
+Since the inaugural 2011–12 Big Bash League season, the Thunder have won one title, and appeared in two finals.

 History

 Along with the Sydney Sixers, the Sydney Thunder is the successor to the New South Wales Blues which played in the now-defunct KFC Twenty20 Big Bash.
 The NSW Cricket board unanimously decided on lime green as the team's colour, though other colours were considered, and rejected as being too close to other Sydney sports teams.
 Cricket Australia did not allow Cricket NSW to use the sky blue colour traditionally associated with New South Wales sports teams.

 The team made its debut in the 2011-12 Big Bash League season – the inaugural season of the Big Bash League.
 The team performed poorly in its first few years in the competition, finishing last in each of its first three seasons and second last in its fourth season.

 From 2011 to 2014, the Thunder's home ground was Stadium Australia in Sydney Olympic Park.
 The team played its final two games of the 2014-15 Big Bash League season at Sydney Showground Stadium after it was unable to use Stadium Australia due to the 2015 AFC Asian Cup association football tournament.
 In June 2015, the Thunder announced the team would leave Stadium Australia and play all home games at Sydney Showground Stadium until the 2024–25 BBL season.